hmalcha/TradeLab/README.md

 The trading engine runs a backtest of the trading strategy.
 For every data point in the stock data the trading engine calls the trading strategy to compute a list target weights for all given stocks.
-The position sizer then turns these weights into buy and sell orders and the trading engine places these order on the portfolio and records the performance data.
+The position sizer then turns these weights into buy and sell orders.
+Subsequently, the fees for placing these orders are calculated and the fills are generated.
+The trading engine applies the fills to the portfolio and records the performance data.
-The portfolio records a list of all transactions.
+The portfolio keeps a record of all transactions.
-Finally, the trading engine returns a list of the positions held and the total value of the portfolio for each time in the stock data.
+Finally, the trading engine returns a list of the positions held and the total value of the portfolio for each timestamp in the stock data.
 This output is used in the Jupyter notebooks to visualize the performance of various trading strategies.